LSSTDESC/tables_io/docs/devstyle.md

 Once the changes in your PR have been approved, these are your next steps:

-- the author merges the change by selecting “Squash and merge” on the approved pull request
+- merge the change by selecting “Squash and merge” on the approved pull request
 - enter `closes #[#]` in the comment field to close the resolved issue
 - delete your branch using the button on the merged pull request.